Illinois survives scare from IUPUI 85-77

 IUPUI: The Jaguars will try to salvage a difficult road trip.
 They face a few challenging games, including one against Northwestern, before returning to equal competition.

-Illinois will have the next few days off before entering the final stretch of its nonconference season when it plays Central Michigan on Saturday afternoon.
+Illinois: The fighting Illini have the next few days off before entering the final stretch of their nonconference season when they play Central Michigan on Saturday afternoon.

-IUPUI finishes its six-game road trip against Miami (Ohio) on Saturday.
+IUPUI: The Jaguars finishes their six-game road trip against Miami (Ohio) on Saturday.

 More AP college basketball: http://collegebasketball.ap.org